-Composer, electronic musician, and improvising pianist Anthony Tan (Canada) intersects notated instrumental practice with signal processing, synthesized models, acousmatics, and field recording, resulting in music that explores the identity of sound, formal perception, and the fluidity of genre.
+Composer, electronic musician, and improvising pianist Anthony Tan (Canada) intersects notated instrumental practice with signal processing, synthesized models, sampling, and field recording, resulting in music that explores the identity of sound, and the fluidity of genre.

-Recent and upcoming collaborators include Scapegoat (Canada/Austria), Ilana Waniuk (Canada), Maruta Staravoitava (Germany), Jane Chan (Canada), LUX:NM (Germany), No Hay Banda (Canada), Colin McAllister (USA), Quatuor Bozzini (Canada), Ensemble Experimental (Germany), Architek Percussion (Canada), and Turning Point Ensemble (Canada).
+Recent and upcoming collaborators include Ensemble Project Morph (Germany/Korea), Scapegoat (Canada/France), Thin Edge New Music Collective (Canada), Ilana Waniuk (Canada), Maruta Staravoitava (Germany), LUX:NM (Germany), No Hay Banda (Canada), Colin McAllister (USA), Quatuor Bozzini (Canada), Ensemble Experimental (Germany)

-Composer, electronic musician, and improvising pianist Anthony Tan (Canada) intersects notated instrumental practice with signal processing, synthesized models, acousmatics, and field recording, resulting in music that explores the identity of sound, formal perception, and the fluidity of genre.
-As a music researcher his interests include timbre theory, music perception, composer-performer paradigms, and inclusive pedagogy.
+Composer, electronic musician, and improvising pianist Anthony Tan (Canada) intersects notated instrumental practice with signal processing, synthesized models, sampling, and field recording, resulting in music that explores the identity of sound, and the fluidity of genre.
+As a music researcher his interests include post-acousmatics, timbre theory, music perception, composer-performer paradigms, and inclusive pedagogy.

 Tan has presented his music at the Warsaw Autumn Festival (Poland), Kontraklang (Germany), Tonlagen (Hellerau, Germany), Imatronic (ZKM, Germany), SMC Sound and Music Computing Conference (2014, Sweden), 2013 NYC electroacoustic festival (USA), ICMC - International Computer Music Conference (2009 Montreal, and 2010 New York), Matrix '10, '11, and ‘15 at the SWR Experimentalstudio (Germany), Domain Forget (Quebec), the IRCAM Computer Music workshops at Centre Acanthes (France), the National Arts Centre Composer's Program (Canada).

-Residencies include Expermentalstudio des SWR (Freiburg, Germany), Banff Leighton Studios at the Banff Centre (Canada).
-Awards include the audience and jury prize from the ECM+ Generation 2014 tour, the 2011 Giga-Hertz Förder Prize, the International Competition for live-electronics of the Hamburg Klangwerktage, and the Médaille d’or in piano performance from the Royal Conservatory of Music.
+Residencies include Expermentalstudio des SWR (Freiburg, Germany), and the Banff Leighton Studios at the Banff Centre (Canada).
+Awards include the 2021 Canada Council Jules léger Prize in Chamber Music, the audience and jury prize from the ECM+ Generation 2014 tour, the 2011 Giga-Hertz Förder Prize, the International Competition for live-electronics of the Hamburg Klangwerktage, and the Gold Medal in piano performance from the Royal Conservatory of Music.

-Tan holds a Ph.D. from McGill University, Montréal, Canada, the Meisterklasse from the Hochschule für Musik Carl Maria von Weber, Dresden, Germany, and a B.Mus. from the University of Calgary.
+Tan completed his Ph.D. from McGill University, Montréal, Canada under the supervision of John Rea and Stephen McAdams, and the Meisterklasse (3.
+Zyklus) from the Hochschule für Musik Carl Maria von Weber, Dresden, Germany with Mark Andre and Franz Martin Olbrisch.
 He was a fellow of the Radcliffe Institute for Advanced Study, Harvard University (RI’17).
 He previously served as Assistant Professor at the University of Colorado Colorado Springs (USA), and is currently Assistant Professor of Composition at the University of Victoria (Canada).

 Assistant Professor of Composition, University of Victoria, British Columbia, Canada